bernedom/SI/doc/installation-guide.md

 ## Installation using conan.io

 SI is available at [conan-center](https://conan.io/center/si/1.7.5/).
-As per convention of ConanCenter the package name here is `si` (lower case).
+As per convention of ConanCenter the package name is `si` (lower case).

 Use the following in your `conanfile.txt`
 ```